deepakmalikk/Project-09/README.md

 - What I learned from this Project?
   -
+  - Learned how to make card's in website.
+  - Learned about Layout making through Flexbox.
-  - Learned about background-image,background-size and background-position properties.
+  - Learned about Box Shadow.
-  - Learned how to add different color in background using `linear-gradient()` function.
+  - Learned how to use Hover Effect.
-  - Learned how to acces type selector in CSS.
+  - how to make end to end website.
-  - How to acess nth-child in CSS.
   - How to use different Google Fonts in webpage.
   - Learned how to make responsive web-design.